Mapping Academic Integrity: Global Retraction Trends Explored through a Topic Lens: Introduction

 \section{Introduction}

-Scientific publications play a crucial role in advancing the progress of science and technology \cite{ASR:Innovation}.
-They not only document new theories, methods, and discoveries but also to disseminate findings, thereby establishing a foundation for future studies.
-The annual publication count in a field often reflects its popularity and level of activity \cite{ASR:Innovation,PNAS:Choosing}, and can even influence researchers' choice of research topics \cite{ASR:Innovation,JOI:tracehot}.
-However, the quality of these papers is equally critical.
-Low-quality and fraudulent papers can mislead research directions \cite{JAMA:citation}, hinder the development of the field \cite{RIPR:Spread}, waste resources \cite{eLife:Financialcosts}, and undermine research integrity \cite{PNAS:Misconduct}.
+Scientific publications constitute the cornerstone of scientific and technological advancement \citep{ASR:Innovation}.
+They serve not only to archive new theories, methods, and discoveries but also to disseminate findings, thereby establishing a foundation for subsequent studies.
+Annual publication output reflects the dynamism and intensity of a field \citep{ASR:Innovation,PNAS:Choosing} and may even shape researchers' choice of topics\citep{ASR:Innovation,JOI:tracehot}.
+However, article quality is equally critical.
+The proliferation of low-quality or fraudulent publications poses a significant threat, potentially misdirecting scientific inquiry \citep{JAMA:citation}, hindering field development \citep{RIPR:Spread}, wasting resources \citep{eLife:Financialcosts}, and compromising research integrity \citep{PNAS:Misconduct}.

-The surge in retractions of scientific papers have garnered increasing attention within the scientific community in recent years \cite{Nature:NEWRECORD,JDIS:Amend}.
-In particular, the growth rate of retracted papers is rising more rapidly than that of legitimate publications \cite{PNAS:editor}.
-This trend is driven by advancements in technology - such as plagiarism detection, image duplication analysis, and paper mill identification software - that enhance the ability to identify problematic research \cite{Nature:image,Nature:milldetector}.
-Additionally, there is an increasing scrutiny and awareness of research integrity, further contributing to this phenomenon.
-Consequently, this has lead to a widespread prevalence of retractions across various fields \cite{INNOVATION:Sciencemap}.
+Globally, the volume of scientific publications exhibits a persistent upward trend.
+Yet the recent surge in retractions has drawn increasing attention from the scientific community \citep{Nature:NEWRECORD,JDIS:Amend}, with the growth rate of retracted articles mow outpacing that of legitimate publications \citep{PNAS:editor}.
+This trend is partly driven by technological advancements, including plagiarism detection, image duplication analysis, and paper mill identification software, that have enhanced the ability to identify problematic research \citep{Nature:image,Nature:milldetector}.
+Heightened scrutiny and growing awareness of research integrity have further contributed to this phenomenon, and retractions have become increasingly prevalent across diverse fields \citep{INNOVATION:Sciencemap}.